vslaykovsky/translob/README.md

+# Intro

+This is an [unsuccessful] attempt to reproduce results from the paper _Transformers for Limit Order Books_ See python/train.py and python/translob.ipynb for implementation of the model.
+Model trained with the best hyperparameters from the paper only produces 48 average F1 score as opposed to 91.61 promised in the paper.

 # Code repository for TransLOB

 This is the repository for the paper _Transformers for Limit Order Books_ which uses a CNN for feature extraction followed by a Transformer to predict future price movements from limit order book data.